Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: IQP circuit born machines

 All parameterized operations are contained within the diagonal gate block.
 Therefore, the ansatz is fully specified by this block alone.
 Crucially, it determines both the expressivity and the hardware efficiency of a parameterized circuit.
 A simple ansatz may be easy to implement but fail to capture high-bodied correlations, whereas a more complex one may be able to represent such correlations but at the cost of increased resource requirements---and an increased noise sensitivity.
 To balance this trade-off, we employ a shallow ansatz that uses few resources while still being conjectured to be classically intractable.

-The classical simulability of IQP circuits depends on the type and connectivity of the gates employed.
+{ The classical simulability of IQP circuits depends strictly on the connectivity and type of gates employed, rather than circuit depth, as the commuting nature of the gates renders the temporal order of operations irrelevant.
 Circuits composed solely of single-qubit rotations are trivially simulable, as they generate no entanglement.
+Furthermore, circuits restricted to nearest-neighbor two-qubit gates on a planar grid can also be efficiently simulated, regardless of the number of layers.
+This is because their output probability distribution maps to the partition function of a 2D Ising model with zero magnetic field, a problem exactly solvable via the Pfaffian method (free fermions) \cite{fujiiQuantumCommutingCircuits2017}.

-Furthermore, circuits restricted to nearest-neighbor two-qubit gates can also be efficiently simulated \cite{fujiiQuantumCommutingCircuits2017}.
-Notably, circuits that combine these two layouts fall out of the simulable regime while maintaining a shallow depth \cite{fujiiQuantumCommutingCircuits2017}.
-This is the chosen design for this work, one of the simplest IQP instances conjectured to be classically intractable.
+Notably, combining these two simulable designs in a planar 2D layout pushes the model out of the simulable regime \cite{fujiiQuantumCommutingCircuits2017}.
+Introducing single-qubit rotations corresponds to adding magnetic fields to the underlying Ising model.
+This modification breaks the free-fermion mapping and renders the calculation of the partition function \#P-hard \cite{fujiiQuantumCommutingCircuits2017}.
+This combination—nearest-neighbor interactions plus single-qubit rotations—constitutes the design chosen for this work, ensuring the ansatz remains shallow yet conjectured to be classically intractable.}

-This shallow ansatz maps efficiently to the target quantum processor (QPU), IBM's Aachen, since both parameterized gates belong to the device's native gate set.
+This ansatz maps efficiently to the target quantum processor (QPU), IBM's Aachen, since both parameterized gates belong to the device's native gate set.
 In particular, RZ gates are implemented as virtual rotations with negligible latency and error \cite{mckayEfficientZGatesQuantum2017}.
 Although Hadamard gates are not native, the compiler decomposes them into RZ($\pi/2$) and SX gates, introducing only a minimal depth overhead.

 Notably, we omit ancilla qubits, even though they are necessary to achieve universality \cite{kurkinNoteUniversalityParameterized2025}.
 While this choice limits expressive power, it may also enhance trainability---as expressivity and barren plateaus are closely linked \cite{laroccaBarrenPlateausVariational2025, cerezoDoesProvableAbsence2025}.